nirx/fOLD-public/README.md

 Alternatively, one can also load an image (NIfTI or ANALYZE) as mask for the fNIRS optode layout.

 Before using fOLD, please carefully read its related manuscript:
-Zimeo Morais GA, Balardin JB, Sato JR, "fNIRS Optode Layout Designer (fOLD): a toolbox for fNIRS optodes arrangement as optimized by regions of interest" (in preparation)
+Zimeo Morais GA, Balardin JB, Sato JR, "fNIRS Optode Layout Designer (fOLD): a toolbox for probe arrangement guided by brain regions-of-interest" (Under review)

 fOLD is available as standalone for Windows (*.exe): /Exe/fOLD_web.exe or as App to be installed within Matlab2017a: /App/fOLD.mlappinstall